riccardogiorato/riccardogiorato/README.md

 1. Team Happiness: always focus on increasing happiness of my colleagues to improve Team iteration speed.
 2. Automate the boring stuff: automate the boring stuff.
-3. Cache + CDN: just do the work once and then cache it globablly in any CDN.
+3. Cache + CDN: just do the work once and then cache it globally in any CDN.
 4. Remote Work: working remotely gives the freedom to move and explore any place in the world!

 ### Get in touch